Pickering, North Yorkshire: Beck Isle Museum

 The Beck Isle Museum is housed in a Regency period residence near the centre of town, adjacent to the Pickering Beck, a stream that flows under a four-arched road bridge.
 It was here that William Marshall planned England's first Agricultural Institute in the early 19th century.
 The house contains a collection of bygones relating to the rural crafts and living style of Ryedale.
 The collection is not restricted to a particular period, but aims to reflect local life and customs and trace the developments in social and domestic life during the last 200 years.
-A selection of photographs from the Sidney Smith collection held in the museum are displayed around the building, particularly in the photography and model rooms.
-Sidney Smith was born in Pickering.
-He is thought of as a successor to Frank Meadow Sutcliffe of Whitby.
 The museum is owned by the Beck Isle Museum Trust and is staffed and operated by volunteers.